-It is considered a privilege to participate in athletics at Calvary Schools of Holland.
-If an athlete receives a detention, for whatever reason, the detention takes precedence over practices, scrimmages, or games.
-An athlete is not allowed to change the day that he/she serves the detention to accommodate the athletic schedule.
-Any student who is under probation is not eligible to participate in athletics.
+It is considered a privilege to participate in athletics at Calvary Schools of Holland, which is an extension of our school culture.
+If an athlete has incomplete work or is asked to stay behind after school by a staff member, this takes precedence over practices, scrimmages, or games.
+Regular school day obligations take precedent over the athletic schedule.
+For disciplinary issues, any student who is under formal disciplinary action, such as probation, is not eligible to participate in athletics.